Transport Properties of Active Particles Moving on Adjustable Networks: Numerical Simulations

 \section{Numerical Simulations}

 In this section, we present details of our large-scale Monte Carlo simulations on modern GPUs.
 We consider triangular lattices of size $N=L\times L$, and PBCs.
-The number of particles $N_{p}=\phi N$ is determined by the size and packing fraction $\phi$.
+In all simulations the lattice size is kept fixed, independently of the packing fraction $\phi$.
+The number of particles is therefore given by $N_{p}=\lfloor \phi N\rfloor$, ensuring that $N_p$ is an integer.
 All simulations were implemented in CUDA~\cite{sanders2010cuda,NVIDIA2026}, enabling efficient parallel updates of particle motion and bond dynamics.
 Here, particle and lattice topology are simultaneously updated on the GPU, which allows us to simulate large lattices over long timescales with minimal computational overhead.